imagej/imagej.github.io/_pages/plugins/gut-analysis-toolbox.md

 {% include img align ="center" name="GAT_overview" src ="https://raw.githubusercontent.com/pr4deepr/GutAnalysisToolbox/main/wiki_images/figures/summary_figure.png" %}

-A detailed how to use instructions with wiki is available here: https://github.com/pr4deepr/GutAnalysisToolbox/wiki
+Click [here to access the WIKI](https://github.com/pr4deepr/GutAnalysisToolbox/wiki) detailed instructions on how to use GAT.A detailed how to use instructions with wiki is available here:

 You can also watch tutorials for GAT on [Youtube](https://www.youtube.com/playlist?list=PLmBt1Dumq60p4mIFT4j7TP_PVRjbO55Oi).